cerner/terra-clinical/README.md

 | Safari & Mobile Safari      | Current |

 ## Internationalization (I18n)
-Terra load translations and locale data on demand and when providing translated messages to components.
+Terra load translations and locale data on demand when providing translated messages to components.
 The `terra-base` component will handle locale changes, manage the locale's loading state, and receive customized translation messages from an application.
 The `terra-base` component is responsible for passing this information to the `terra-i18n` component which communicates with [`react-intl`](https://github.com/yahoo/react-intl).
-Terra-base is a requirement for the consumption of Terra componenets.
+Terra-base is a requirement for the consumption of Terra components.
 Here's what you need to know:

 1. Install `terra-base` and then wrap your application in `terra-base` with the `locale` prop defined.
 More information on how to use `terra-base` can be found [here](https://engineering.cerner.com/terra-ui/#/components/terra-base/base/base).